RealCcat/ASMPatchTemplate/README.txt

 Included features:

-nonintendo.cpp - Makes the game skip the Nintendo boot screen (for faster testing!) debugscreen.s - Makes the debug screen show without entering the key combination ramviewer.cpp - Adds a RAM viewer function to the debug screen! keys.cpp - Adds functions for reading keys.
-(The ones from libnds DO NOT work) print.s - Stuff for printing to no$gba debugger / desmume console. nsmb.h - Defines several useful functions from the game.
+nsmb.h - Defines several useful functions from the game.
 Not complete at all, I've just added stuff as I needed it.

 Enjoy!